AMHD/The-Dark-and-Bright-Side-of-IoT-Dataset/README.md

 # The Dark (and Bright) Side of IoT: Attacks and Countermeasures for Identifying Smart Home Devices and Services Dataset

-This page is dedicated to the distribution of the dataset collected and used in the "The Dark (and Bright) Side of IoT: Attacks and Countermeasures for Identifying Smart Home Devices and Services" paper, accepted at [SPIoT 2020] in conjunction with [SpaCCS 2020]; by Ahmed Mohamed Hussain ([Uppsala University]), Gabriele Oligeri ([Hamad Bin Khalifa University]), and Thiemo Voigt ([Uppsala University]).
+This repository is dedicated to the distribution of the dataset collected and used in the "The Dark (and Bright) Side of IoT: Attacks and Countermeasures for Identifying Smart Home Devices and Services" paper, accepted at [SPIoT 2020] in conjunction with [SpaCCS 2020]; by Ahmed Mohamed Hussain ([Uppsala University]), Gabriele Oligeri ([Hamad Bin Khalifa University]), and Thiemo Voigt ([Uppsala University]).

 # Dataset
 ### The data collection has been performed accordingly to the following procedure: